 In short (really short):

 - … music, there’s a database of my album collection available here, which contains many CD’s and an ever growing amount of vinyl.
-And a list of visited concerts over the years can be seen here.
+And a list of visited concerts over the years can be found here.

 - … coffee, so much so that I made a special page about it, here

 - … cycling and as I’ve given up the idea of becoming pro I take the camera with me on trips more and more for some interesting views I get along the way

 - … traveling and since I ran into my girlfriend late 2014 in Barcelona I’m in Barcelona as often as I can, so I’ve traveled quite a lot in the past two years.

 And now perhaps a little deeper:

 Hi there, my name is Klaas Jan Guchelaar, but you can call me Klaas.
 I was born in 1976 in Apeldoorn/The Netherlands.
 Moved about a bit in my younger years, but have since settled in Assen (also in the Netherlands, mostly known for it’s annual MotoGP event) for a long time now.